Excellence Strategy

 Please use the provided template for the application.
 The preferred language is English.
 The application must contain the following information:

-• Description of the project (field of research and research questions as well as theoretical andmethodological approach), if applicable divided into sub-projects or work packages (max.
+• Description of the project (field of research and research questions as well as theoretical and methodological approach), if applicable divided into sub-projects or work packages (max.
 8 pages)

 • Bibliography (literature cited in the application)

-• Schematic description of the project process
+• Schematic description of the project plan incl. steps towards submission of the funding proposal

 • Detailed financial plan in tabular form with justification of the requested funds

-• List of associated scientists
+• List of associated researchers

 • Short CVs of the (co-)applicants with a list of publications.
-At least 5 publications relevant to theproject should be highlighted.
+At least 5 publications relevant to the project should be highlighted.

 The standard formatting (Arial, 11 pt., line spacing 1.15) must be adhered to, margins must not be changed.

-The proposal should answer the following questions
+The proposal should address, inter alia, the following aspects:

 Application & review process